This post may contain affiliate links.Please read our disclosure policy.

 You can use vanilla sugar in any dessert that calls for vanilla extract.
 You can also use it to replace part of the sugar in any sweet recipe.
 This gives your baked goods, sugar cookies, pies, pancakes, waffles, or puddings a touch of sweet vanilla flavor.

 It also tastes delicious in coffee, hot chocolate, and other warm drinks.
 We also love to sprinkle it over oatmeal, pancakes, or fruit.
-My dutch baby pancake recipe is even more delicious with a sprinkle of sugar on top.
+My Dutch baby pancake recipe is even more delicious with a sprinkle of sugar on top.

-You can also make your own vanilla sugar scrub with this homemade flavored sugar.
+You can also make your own sugar scrub with this homemade flavored sugar.
 It makes a great gift!

 More German Recipes to Try